slorber/react-async-hook/README.md

 [![NPM](https://img.shields.io/npm/dm/react-async-hook.svg)](https://www.npmjs.com/package/react-async-hook)
 [![Build Status](https://travis-ci.com/slorber/react-async-hook.svg?branch=master)](https://travis-ci.com/slorber/react-async-hook)

-- Simplest way to get async result / feedback in your React component
+This library only **do one small thing**, and **do it well**.

+Don't expect it to grow in size, because it is **feature complete**:

+- Handle fetches (`useAsync`)
+- Handle mutations (`useAsyncCallback`)
+- Handle cancellation (`useAsyncAbortable` + `AbortController`)
+- Handle race conditions
+- Platform agnostic
-- Works with any React platform (ReactNative, Expo...)
+- Works with any async function, not just backend API calls
+- Very good, native, Typescript support
+- Small, no dependency
+- Rules of hooks: ESLint find missing dependencies
 - Refetch on params change
-- Handle async callbacks (mutations)
-- Handle concurrency issues if params change too fast
-- Flexible, works with any async function, not just api calls
-- Support for cancellation (AbortController)
-- Possibility to trigger manual refetches / updates
+- Can trigger manual refetch
 - Options to customize state updates
-- Very good, native, Typescript support
-- Small and no dependency
+- Can mutate state after fetch

+**Things we don't support, by design**:
+- stale-while-revalidate
+- refetch on focus / resume
+- caching
+- polling
+- request deduplication
+- platform-specific code
+- scroll position restoration
+- SSR
+- router integration for render-as-you-fetch pattern

+You can indeed build on top of this little lib to provide more advanced features, if you like composition, that is encouraged in the React ecosystem.

+If you prefer a full-featured fetching library, try [SWR](https://github.com/vercel/swr) or [React-Query](https://github.com/tannerlinsley/react-query).

 ## Usecase: loading async data into a component